 Taking payments online is a great way to get paid.
 You won't have to worry about hassling the buyer on-site and you can focus on the inspection.
 But how do you choose which provider to use?
 Here's a few tips:

-Square and Stripe offer quick setup - all you need is your EIN and some basic company info.
+Spectora Payments and Square offer quick setup - all you need is your tax ID number and some basic company info.
 Authorize requires you to have a merchant account, which means some additional paperwork to get up-and-running.

-If you also want to take payments on-site, Square offers readers that allow for that.
-If you use our Square integration all of your payments, whether on-site or online, will be in the Square dashboard.
+If you also want to take payments on-site, Spectora Payments offers an in-app option that uses your device's camera or keypad.
+Square offers readers too.
+If you use the Square integration all of your payments, whether on-site or online, will be in the Square dashboard.

 Authorize.net deposits are often same-day or next-day.